ewiener/consequential-bots/README.md

 ## Getting Started

-1) Install the consequential-bots repo
+1) Install the consequential-bots repo.

-2) Install botkit and other node packages
+2) Install botkit and other node packages.
+From within consequential-bots, run:

 ```
 npm install